sudopseudocode/dotfiles/README.md

-# How to set up entire environment
+#yabai How to set up entire environment

 ## Platform Agnostic Install